atomjump/medimage-co-nz-content-only/developer-guide.md

   "version": "0.2.3",
   "private": false,
   "license": "Commercial",
+  "successMessages": {
+      "all": {
+          "main": "Your installation was successful.
+You should now configure your settings.
+Click the 'Resize' tab to get started.", "extended": ""
+      },
+      "win32": {
+          "main": "Some specific Win32 message in here, will override the 'all' message" }
+  },
   "installCommands": {
   	 "all": [
   	 	  "npm install",
   	  	  "node install.js first"
   	  ],
   	  "win32": [
+              {
+  	      	"attempt": "..\\somefile.exe \/S",
+  	      	"timeoutAfterSeconds": 10,
+  	      	"warnOnTimeout": "Sorry, we could not run your file automatically.
+If it is not already installed, please open File Manager and double click etc."
+  	      }
   	  ],
   	  "win64": [
   	  ],